|

 Aloe secundiflora Engler 1895

 is a medium-sized solitary stemless Aloe from Kenyan and Tanzania.
-The curved stiff, shiny leaves (20 in) have margins with sharp teeth.
+The curved stiff, shiny succulent leaves (20 in) have margins with sharp teeth.
 There may be a few white spots on the leaf surface, especially before maturity.
 The branched inflorescence has racemes of well spaced, small red tubular flowers with paler to yellow mouths.

 Left: Desert Botanical Garden, Phoenix, Az., Sept.
 2004.